Biographies Characteristics Analysis

 31. Which continent is washed by all four oceans?
 (Eurasia.)

-32. People give very interesting names to rivers, cities and lakes.
-Often these names are associated with the names of people.
+32. Very interesting names people give to rivers, cities and lakes.
+Often these names are associated with people's names.
 Name the people on the map.
-(The cities of Anna, Lida, the Lena and Yana rivers, the city of Vladimir, Lake Victoria.)
+(The cities of Anna, Lida, the Lena, Yana rivers, the city of Vladimir, Lake Victoria.)

-33. The deepest lake in the world, into which many rivers flow, and only one flows out - the Angara.
+33. The deepest lake in the world, into which many rivers flow, but only one flows out - the Angara.
 (Baikal.)

-34. With this word we call both a sports complex for swimming, and a part of the earth's surface from which water collects along streams and rivers into a larger body of water (lake or river).
+34. With this word we call sports complex for swimming lessons, and part earth's surface, from which water is collected through streams and rivers into a larger body of water (lake or river).
 What is this word?
-(Swimming pool.)
+(Pool.)

-1. It is still not clear why Lake Hillier in Western Australia is pink
+1. It is still not clear why Lake Hillier is Western Australia Pink colour

-2. To protect themselves from evil spirits, the people of the Akha tribe living in northern Laos nail wooden models of a Kalashnikov assault rifle and hand grenades to the gate posts.
-People are sure that no evil spirits will dare to pass through such gates.
+2. To protect against evil spirits, people of the Akha tribe living in northern Laos nail wooden models of Kalashnikov assault rifles and hand grenades to gate posts.
+People are sure that not a single evil spirit will dare to pass through such a gate.

 3. The driest place on earth is the Dry Valleys of Antarctica, where there has been no precipitation for two million years.

-4. The largest number of languages is spoken by the population of Africa - the number of African languages exceeds two thousand.
+4. Actually large quantities The population of Africa speaks languages - the number of African languages exceeds two thousand.
 The rarest of them is the Bikya language.
 In 1998, only one 87-year-old woman from a village on the border between Cameroon and Nigeria spoke this language.

-5. Holland is a province within the Netherlands, which in the 16th-18th centuries was the political and economic core of the state.
-Since then, the history of this province has become so merged with the history of the whole country that the Netherlands began to be called Holland.
+5. Holland is a province within the Netherlands, which in the 16th–18th centuries was the political and economic core of the state.
+Since then, the history of this province has merged so much with the history of the entire country that the Netherlands began to be called Holland.

 7. Istanbul, Turkey is the only city in the world that is located on two continents.

-8. The oldest city in the world is Damascus, the capital of Syria.
+8. Most Old city in the world - Damascus, the capital of Syria.
 It flourished for several thousand years until the founding of Rome in 753 BC.

 10. Costa Rica does not have a regular army.